 - The value of democracy is shown through the School Council elections.
 Members of the School Council can explain their role, how they have been elected and give examples of how they have influenced whole school decisions.
 The School Council visits meets the local MP and visits the Houses of Parliament annually.
-One of our teachers went to London to attend the UK Parliament Teacher Ambassador Programme in January.

 The rule of law (The country’s rules)